Skip to content

 Endecs

-The Endec documentation is still being written and not quite complete yet.
+This version of the Endec documentation, while still communicating the correct concepts, does no longer directly apply to the versions of the API which is presently available in owo.
 If you are unsure about something, try to reference the JavaDoc or simply come ask in our Discord - we'll be happy to help

 The Endec API is a format-agnostic serialization framework conceptually related to serde and interoperable with Mojang's own Codec API (found in DFU and used throughout the vanilla codebase).
 Given the endec for a certain type, it can be serialized to and from any format with a (De)Serializer implementation.